TheMagicalFinland/Host_modifier/README.md

 First decided to keep the code private, but decided to publish it so nobody thinks it's a malicious software that steals your data from the pc.

+If you can't compile the program yourself, there is a ready compiled EXECUTABLE file inside the folder "Ready-compiled-exe".

 Hopefully you enjoy!